joshwithers/linkinbio/README.md

 ## Tips for Success

+- **Update site URL in astro.config.mjs**: in the root of the project update the site URL in astro.config.mjs - all other config happens in the *src/siteConfig.json* file
 - **Keep it authentic**: Write in your own voice
 - **Test locally**: Make sure your JSON is valid
 - **Optimise images**: Use WebP format for better performance